Oil Painting and Limited Edition Print of Robbin in Shropshire

 By : Deborah Susan Jones : Editor

 Painted in oils, he has used fluid brush strokes to bring out the feeling and details of the shop.
 Touches of Cadmium Barium Red, yellows, cool greys and warn browns with natural colouring from earth pigments.
 A bicycle for the delivery boy leans up against the wall with its inscription and the door is part open in a welcoming gesture: a pleasing composition and a popular one.
-Peter has used, as he always does, a conveniently-sized handmade unique and framed format which sits any wall.
+Peter has used, as he always does, a conveniently-sized handmade unique framed format which sits well on any wall.

 This butcher's shop is literally on the spot of an historic site of a" Court of Piepowders" (from Old French pied pouldre, literally "dusty feet", meaning an itinerant trader, or pedes pulverizati) which as long ago as The Middle Ages was a special tribunal organised by a borough on the occasion of a fair or market due to the great numbers of people attracted by same, and the instances of disturbances, and officials were authorised to deliver unlimited summary jurisdiction including on disputes between merchants, theft, and acts of violence.